Cosmological Arguments for God's existence argue that there must be a first cause, which itself is uncaused.

 Another objection to Definition 2 in the minds of many people, "sovereign" entails sentience, which we have not proven.
 We will return to this point later on.

-At this point we want to ask: Is there anything we can subtract from X such that the remainder of X (that is, everything in X except for the thing we subtracted) is sovereign?
-For example, if you subtracted a piece of dead matter, such as a stone, from X, would the remainder be sovereign?
+At this point we want to ask: Is there anything we can subtract from X such that the remainder of X (that is, everything in X except for the thing we subtracted) remains all-controlling?
+For example, if you subtracted a piece of dead matter, such as a stone, from X, would the rest of X be all-controlling?

-Case 2: X is reducibly sovereign, and contains nothing irreducibly sovereign.
+Case 2: X is reducibly all-controlling, and contains nothing irreducibly all-controlling.

-Case 3: X is reducibly sovereign, and contains something irreducibly sovereign.
+Case 3: X is reducibly all-controlling, and contains something irreducibly all-controlling.

-What about case 2?
-Case 2 says that we can exclude things from X without harming X's sovereignty.
-It also says that no matter what we exclude from X, we will always be able to exclude more without harming X's sovereignty.
-This is difficult to imagine, so let us look at an analogy: In mathematics, you can exclude the smallest integer from the set of all positive integers.
-You can repeat that as much as you like, but you will never be left with the highest integer.
+The only case that does not give us something irreducibly all-controlling is case 2.
+Case 2 says that we can exclude things from X while X remains all-controlling.
+It also says that no matter what we exclude from X, we will always be able to exclude more and X will remain all-controlling.
+This is difficult to imagine, so let us look at an analogy: In mathematics, you can exclude the smallest available integer from the set of all positive integers.
+You can repeat this as much as you like, but you will never be left with a highest integer.
 What if we face a similar problem here?
 This might be the case, but it would seem strange that the whole of existence is a self-sustaining infinite regress that does not contain a reason or explanation for its existence.

-That leaves us with case 1 or 3, that there is something irreducibly sovereign.
+That leaves us with case 1 or 3, that there is something irreducibly all-controlling.

-In this section, we argue that there is one, and only one, irreducibly sovereign thing.
-To do this, let us suppose there are two different irreducibly sovereign things.
+In this section, we argue that there is one, and only one, irreducibly all-controlling thing.
+To do this, let us suppose there are two different irreducibly all-controlling things.
 Call them A and B. Consider these two cases:

 Case I: There is something that belongs to both A and B.